1300 242 393

 Investor Sentiment: Heightened fear and uncertainty drove investors towards gold bars and gold coins as a hedge against currency depreciation and systemic risk.
 Institutions and individuals alike flocked to the safety of gold, driving demand and pushing prices higher.

 Central Bank Demand: Central banks also played a pivotal role in driving gold demand during the crisis.
-Recognizing its intrinsic value and stability, central banks diversified their reserves by increasing their holdings of gold, further bolstering its price.
+Recognising its intrinsic value and stability, central banks diversified their reserves by increasing their holdings of gold, further bolstering its price.

 Silver, often referred to as "poor man's gold," shares many characteristics with its more illustrious counterpart.
 While it serves as a store of value and a safe haven during times of crisis, silver also has significant industrial applications, adding another dimension to its price dynamics during the GFC.